 The papers of Radclyffe Hall (1880–1943), née Marguerite Radclyffe-Hall, who assumed the name John in private life, include many of Hall's works in manuscript, including The Well of Loneliness (1928), the classic lesbian novel for which she is best known.
 The Center also has some of her diaries and a number of letters from and to her, supplemented by a large collection of photographs of Hall, her family, friends, and favorite pets.
 In addition, there is an extensive group of papers kept by her partner, Una, Lady Troubridge (1887–1963), including Troubridge's voluminous diaries and correspondence.
 This collection is rounded out by letters to Troubridge from Evguenia Souline (1904–1958?), the Russian nurse émigrée with whom Hall had an affair.
-The Havelock Ellis papers include correspondence from Hall regarding Well of Loneliness, including a letter she sent him with a copy of the manuscript.
-The archive of lawyer Morris Ernst (1888–1976) can be explored for the public reception of Well of Loneliness.
+The Havelock Ellis papers include correspondence from Hall regarding The Well of Loneliness, including a letter she sent him with a copy of the manuscript.
+The archive of lawyer Morris Ernst (1888–1976) can be explored for the public reception of The Well of Loneliness.
 Ernst defended the book when attempts were made to censor it in the U.S. His papers contain not only documents relating to the British (successful) and American (unsuccessful) censorship efforts, but also many letters by fellow authors who supported Hall, and a handful of letters from those who did not.

 A curious amalgam of fact and fiction can be found in Compton Mackenzie's (1883–1972) own copy of his novel Vestal Fire (1927).
 Like another of his books, Extraordinary Women (1928), it is a lightly disguised depiction of the lives of gay men and women in Capri just before World War I. The Center's copy of Vestal Fire has been extra-illustrated by the author himself with photographs of the real life counterparts of his fictional characters.
 Successive drafts of both of these novels are here in the author's immense archive.

 The large cache of Jean Cocteau (1889–1963) sketches in the Lake collection includes some of his homoerotic drawings, as well as successive drafts and the scarce first edition of his highly colored account of his stay as an employee of a Marseilles brothel, Le Livre blanc (1928).
-For more about Cocteau and his materials in the Lake collection, please see the French Literature section of the Ransom Center's Guide.
+For more about Cocteau and his materials in the Lake collection, please see the French Literature and Art and Art History sections of the Ransom Center's Guide.
 Jean Genet's (1910–1986) subversive Notre Dame des fleurs (1944) is present in the Lake collection in a draft version.
 Also notable, in the Center's book collection, are pornographic plates illustrating a medley of Jean Genet texts that have the title Vingt lithographies pour un livre que j'ai lu (1945).
 Although it appears to have been published, the Ransom Center knows of no copy other than its own.

 The Saillet collection of Sylvia Beach, also part of the Lake collection, documents Beach's work as the proprietress of Shakespeare and Company, the Paris bookstore she owned from 1919 to 1941, and her relationship with the French poet and publisher Adrienne Monnier, who owned La Maison des Amis des Livres, one of the first woman-owned bookstores in France.
 Beach was the first publisher of James Joyce's Ulysses, in 1922.
 The materials include her correspondence (in French) with Monnier, documents and photographs related to Shakespeare and Company, and photographs of authors such as Ernest Hemingway, James Joyce, and Ezra Pound, as well as of Beach and Monnier.